aloklearning/python-rest-api-app/README.md

 - Make sure you are inside the project directory
 - The python project runs on flask, using the command `python<version> app.py`
+- `app.py` file consist of the basic operation with the usage of Flask
+- `flask-restful-app` consists of the `new-app.py` contains the file with advanced operation with `flask-restful` and `flsak-jwt`